denten-courses/masters-seminar/README.md

 ### Week 1

 Introductions, goals, class requirements.
 Limitations of the format.
-Our methods of reading.
+Our ways of reading.
-Semantic cognates exercise.
+Theme, method, archive exercise.

 ### Week 2